-If road closures are included, they will require approval from Council via the Traffic Committee process which has a lead time of up to 8 weeks.
+Council's traffic engineer has reviewed the proposal and advised that if road closures are included, they will require approval from Council via the Traffic Committee process which has a lead time of up to 8 weeks.
+Appropriate conditions of consent have been recommended.